ScriptBasic/WinPBX/docs/String Procedures.md

 An ansi or UTF8 encoded string.

 #### Usage example
-(Russian bytes to unicode string and then to ansi):
+(Russian bytes to unicode string:

 ```
 DIM cws AS CWSTR